 - Elevators are available to all floors of East Building.
 West Building is a single story.

-- Motorized and manual wheelchairs as well as rollators are available free of charge and may be checked out at the Tickets and Membership desks in both buildings.
+- Motorized and manual wheelchairs as well as rollators are available free of charge and may be checked out at the Tickets/Information Desk in East Building.
 We do not take reservations for wheelchairs; they are first come, first served.

 - Accessible restrooms are available in West Building and on the top three levels of East Building.